ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 The `descendant-selector` is inspired by ECMAScript for XML (E4X).
-It selects the nodes of object member values and array elements in a recursive descent process.
+It It selects the node and all its descendants..

 ### Union Selector